Layers and Connections of the Political

 Selection procedure & participation

-Panels will be selected by the end of February 2020 and participation must be confirmed by March 15.
-The deadline for registration and fees is March 31.
+Proposals will be selected by the end of February 2021 and participation must be confirmed by March 14.
+The deadline for registration and fees is April 30.
 The individual participation fee is 100 euros for senior scholars and 50 euros for PhD students and scholars belonging to departments attached to the Association for Political History.
 The fee is to be paid via credit card to the Luiss School of Government.
-Beside participation in the conference, the fee covers the social dinner on the evening of June 11 and the lunch on June 12.
+Besides participation in the conference, the fee covers the social dinner on the evening of June 23 and the lunch on June 24.
 It does not include the accommodation, for which participants must provide autonomously.